 Each RapidPay application is accessed via HTTPS using Transport Layer Security (TLS).
 TLS is a cryptographic protocol designed to protect information transmitted over the internet, against eavesdropping, tampering, and message forgery.

 Once client data reaches RapidPay's cloud infrastructure, all information is then encrypted at rest, using AES-256, military grade encryption.
-This is done to protect client information in the event a RapidPay server is compromised by an authorised party.
+This is done to protect client information in the event a RapidPay server is compromised by an unauthorised party.

 All RapidPay staff who have direct access to our cloud infrastructure, must go through an extensive vetting process, which includes police background checks, to ensure only bona fide team members are selected to look after our core platform.